AmphenolAdvancedSensors/Telaire/README.md

 # Telaire

-Arduino Code to communicate and measure AAS Telaire IR Laser source Dust Sensors (SM-UART-01L)
+Arduino Code to communicate and measure AAS Telaire IR LED Dust Sensors (SM-PWM-01C)

+Choice of two methodologies, counting the pulses (count), or measuring the pulses and averaging the outut using interupts (int) to create an assimulation of µg/m3 readings.

-Output to serial and 0.94" Serial OLED display.
+Output to serial.

+If using the Interrupt ensure the pininterrupt library is installed.